 Students and families can earn Dress-Out of Uniform Passes by volunteering at school events.
 Dress-Out passes are issued from the school office and will not be accepted by classroom teachers unless they originate from there.
 They will be dated, show the student's name, and may only be used on Fridays.
-They may NOT be used on Mass days.
-Passes have an expiration date.
+Dress-Out passes may NOT be used on Mass days.
 Passes may not be given to other students.
 While this is a generous thought, it defeats the purpose of encouraging family participation in school activities.
 Sweatshirts and/or t-shirts with questionable pictures, logos, or wording are considered unacceptable.
 This will be at the discretion of the administration.
-Spandex leggings must be worn under other clothing.
 Students wearing spandex or other clingy leggings must have a skirt or shirt over the top that meets the "fingertip rule."
 If attire is deemed unacceptable by the administration, parents will be notified.